 - Dilute the vial contents using 1.8 mL of sterile 0.9% Sodium Chloride Injection, USP to form COMIRNATY.
 Do not add more than 1.8 mL of diluent. - ONLY use sterile 0.9% Sodium Chloride Injection, USP as the diluent.
 Do not use bacteriostatic 0.9% Sodium Chloride Injection or any other diluent. - Vials of sterile 0.9% Sodium Chloride Injection, USP are provided but shipped separately.
-Use the provided diluent or another sterile 0.9% Sodium Chloride Injection, USP as the diluent. - o Provided diluent vials are single-use only; discard after 1.8 mL is withdrawn. - o If another sterile 0.9% Sodium Chloride Injection, USP is used as the diluent, discard after 1.8 mL is withdrawn. - o Do not dilute more than 1 vial of COMIRNATY using the same diluent vial. - After dilution, 1 vial of COMIRNATY contains 6 doses of 0.3 mL each. - Refer to dilution and dose preparation instructions in the panels below.
+Use the provided diluent or another sterile 0.9% Sodium Chloride Injection, USP as the diluent. - Provided diluent vials are single-use only; discard after 1.8 mL is withdrawn. - If another sterile 0.9% Sodium Chloride Injection, USP is used as the diluent, discard after 1.8 mL is withdrawn. - Do not dilute more than 1 vial of COMIRNATY using the same diluent vial. - After dilution, 1 vial of COMIRNATY contains 6 doses of 0.3 mL each. - Refer to dilution and dose preparation instructions in the panels below.

-THAWING PRIOR TO DILUTION

-- Thaw vial(s) of COMIRNATY before dilution either by: - o Allowing vial(s) to thaw in the refrigerator [2°C to 8°C (35°F to 46°F)].
-A carton of vials may take up to 3 hours to thaw, and thawed vials can be stored in the refrigerator for up to 1 month. - Allowing vial(s) to sit at room temperature [up to 25°C (77°F)] for 30 minutes. - Using either thawing method, vials must reach room temperature before dilution and must be diluted within 2 hours.

-- Before dilution invert vaccine vial gently 10 times. - Do not shake. - Inspect the liquid in the vaccine vial prior to dilution.
-The liquid is a white to off-white suspension and may contain white to off-white opaque amorphous particles. - Do not use if liquid is discolored or if other particles are observed.
+THAWING PRIOR TO DILUTION No more than 2 hours at room temperature (up to 25 °C / 77 °F) Thaw vial(s) of COMIRNATY before dilution either by: Allowing vial(s) to thaw in the refrigerator [2°C to 8°C (35°F to 46°F)].
+A carton of vials may take up to 3 hours to thaw, and thawed vials can be stored in the refrigerator for up to 1 month.
+Allowing vial(s) to sit at room temperature [up to 25°C (77°F)] for 30 minutes.
+Using either thawing method, vials must reach room temperature before dilution and must be diluted within 2 hours.
+Gently x 10 Before dilution invert vaccine vial gently 10 times.
+Do not shake.
+Inspect the liquid in the vaccine vial prior to dilution.
+The liquid is a white to off-white suspension and may contain white to off-white opaque amorphous particles.
+Do not use if liquid is discolored or if other particles are observed.
+DILUTION 1.8 mL of 0.9% sodium chloride injection ONLY use sterile 0.9% Sodium Chloride Injection, USP as the diluent.
+Withdraw 1.8 mL of diluent into a transfer syringe (21-gauge or narrower needle).
+Add 1.8 mL of sterile 0.9% Sodium Chloride Injection, USP into the vaccine vial.